Explore health content from A to Z.

 Blurred vision, double vision, or problems moving your eyeball

 You will likely be given medication for pain.
 A doctor will ask about your injury and examine your head and face.
 X-rays or other imaging tests may be done.
 Treatment of facial fractures occurs in two stages:

 Reduction: The broken bones are put back into place.
 This is often done after the swelling subsides, but severe fractures may be repaired right away.

 Fixation: The broken bones are held together so they heal correctly.
-A fractured jaw is likely to be wired shut for a time.
+A fractured jaw is likely to be wired shut for a time and/or stabilized with reconstruction plates.
 A broken nose is treated with a splint or soft packing.
 Surgery may be done to repair and secure broken bones around your eyes.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR